bohning/usdb_syncer/README.md

 ## Development

 usdb_syncer is written in Python.
 The following explains how to set up a development environment.
+A Python installation with version 3.10 or later is assumed.

 ### Python Setup